apache/streampipes-website/docs/01_overview.md

 import StepFlow from '@site/src/components/docs/StepFlow.tsx';
 import FeatureList from '@site/src/components/docs/FeatureList.tsx';
 import UseCaseExample from '@site/src/components/docs/UseCaseExample.tsx';
-import DocVisualPlaceholder from '@site/src/components/docs/DocVisualPlaceholder.tsx';
+import ScreenshotSlideshow from '@site/src/components/docs/ScreenshotSlideshow';

-Apache StreamPipes is an open-source IoT and industrial data platform for building complete data infrastructure on your own terms.
+Apache StreamPipes is an open-source data platform for the Industrial IoT.
 It helps teams set up an on-premise, extensible environment for connecting machines and software systems, turning incoming events into reusable data streams, processing those streams in real time, persisting historical data, and building charts and dashboards on top.
+For developers, StreamPipes offers interfaces to extend the software with custom plugins, and provides client libraries to interact with resources programmatically.

 This page is the entry point to the documentation.
 It helps you understand what StreamPipes does, what the documentation covers, and where to start depending on your goal.